samhowes/opinion/docs/story/index.md

 ## Bob is your Manager

 Bob is your manager.
-You have a good relationship with Bob, you're still learning his full history of work and motivations though.
+You have a good relationship with Bob, but you're still getting to understand what his skillset is.

-It's getting to the end of the quarter, and Bob has told you that he has some spot-bonus money that he is going to give away soon.
+It's getting to the end of the quarter, and Bob has told you that he's looking to give away a $10K spot-bonus.
 You're hoping to get the $10K for doing good work.

 [Bob comes to talk to you](./bobs_task.md)